angular/angular/aio/content/guide/creating-libraries.md

 The two build systems support different things, and even where they support the same things, they do those things differently.
 This means that the TypeScript source can result in different JavaScript code in a built library than it would in a built application.

-For this reason, an app that depends on a library should only use TypeScript path mappings that point to the *built library*.
+For this reason, an application that depends on a library should only use TypeScript path mappings that point to the *built library*.
 TypeScript path mappings should *not* point to the library source `.ts` files.

 </div>